• Explore. Learn. Thrive. Fastlane Media Network

 online-backup:-what-is-it-and-how-does-it-work?

 An online backup is one of the best ways to protect your data and business from unexpected disasters.
-Storing data safely on an encrypted remote server is an easy and cheap way to safeguard your most important files, customer information, and more.
-If you have never heard of online backups before, we’ve got you covered.
+Storing data safely on an encrypted, remote server is an easy and cheap way to safeguard your most important files, customer information, and more.
+We’ve got you covered if you have never heard of online backups.
 Here’s everything you need to know about online backups.

 What is an Online Backup?

 An online backup is when your data is copied to an “off-site’ or cloud storage solution.
-Services will consistently and securely store copies of your data to the cloud, so your data is accessible anytime you get online.
-An online backup is an integral part of a business’ disaster recovery plan.
+Services will consistently and securely store copies of your data in the cloud, so your data is accessible anytime you get online.
+An online backup is integral to a business’ disaster recovery plan.

 How Do Online Backups Work?

-Online backups use a high-speed network connection to send your data to the cloud.
-Specific files (or the entire contents of your hard drive) can be sent to the cloud using this connection.
-It can also make copies of entire websites.
+Online backups use a high-speed network connection to send data to the cloud.
+This connection can send specific files (or all the contents of your hard drive) to the cloud and copies of whole websites.
 Many backup-as-a-service (BaaS) products, including Rewind, integrate directly with online platforms such as Trello and GitHub.
-This allows the online backup to cover a business’s entire account and all the data associated with it.
+This allows the online backup to cover a business’s entire account and all associated data.

-When an online backup is underway, your hard drives are scanned for important files, and those files are encrypted before being sent to the backup company’s online servers.
+When an online backup is underway, your hard drives are scanned for essential files, which are encrypted before being sent to the backup company’s online servers.
 Much of this is done automatically.
-Many services allow you to choose how often you would like automatic backups to occur.
-You can schedule them to happen periodically, continuously, or they can be triggered any time you make a change to your system.
+Many services allow you to choose how often you want automatic backups to occur.
+You can schedule them to happen periodically or continuously, or they can be triggered whenever you change your system.

-All your data and files can be managed either through the storage provider’s web interface or using software that you download to your computer.
+All your data and files can be managed through the storage provider’s web interface or by downloading software to your computer.
 Online backup services generally provide an admin dashboard that allows you to access your data, view your backups, and monitor the health of your files.

-Service providers use many techniques to reduce capacity, including “deduplication” to save space on their servers.
-This method only copies files once and then performs incremental backups, which only backs up changes made to a file instead of storing complete copies.
+Service providers use many techniques to reduce capacity, including “deduplication” to save server space.
+This method only copies files once and then performs incremental backups, which only back up changes made to a file instead of storing complete copies.

 Online vs. Offline Backups

 The standard advice is to back up your data locally on an external hard drive or a local server.
 Businesses have been using these solutions for decades.
 Offline backup systems are very convenient.
-They offer a one-time cost—i.e., the price of the external hard drive—and do not require an internet connection; therefore, there is less risk of your data being exposed.
+They offer a one-time cost—i.e., the price of the external hard drive—and do not require an internet connection; therefore, exposing your data is less risky.

-Online backups are subscription-based, which means you will have to pay fees, either monthly or yearly.
-Backups are stored off-site, so your data is secure and protected if there is a disaster at your office.
+Online backups are subscription-based, meaning you must pay monthly or yearly fees.
+Backups are stored off-site, so your data is secure and protected if a disaster occurs at your office.
 An online backup service also provides you with customer service and security features.
 They are very user-friendly, and your files can be accessed anywhere, provided you have an internet connection.

 Why Should You Back Up Your Data Online?